Tartahyuga/zasady-opk/basic_rules_ENG.md

 English version 2.0 (July 2023)

-This file doesn't contain the Advanced Rules, you can find them in a separate file.
-Their purpose is to clarify dubious cases in Basic Rules, explain where the rules come from and describe rules for Dungeon Masters.
-If you want to just play in a game, the two first chapters ('character generation' and 'how the game is played').
+This file doesn't contain the Advanced Rules (you can find them in a separate file), whose purpose is to clarify edge cases in Basic Rules, explain where the rules come from and describe rules for Dungeon Masters.
+If you want to just play in a game, you only need the first two chapters ('character generation' and 'how the game is played').
 If you have questions, the Dungeon Master (DM) and experienced players can help you.
 Chapters 3 and 4 describe how to develop your character and what can they do between games.
 At the end of this file are tables with useful information.

 For any rules clarifications, we invite you to our Discord ([https://discord.com/invite/BWYKVxk](https://discord.com/invite/BWYKVxk), in particular the channel #rules-opk.